SOLICITORS HELPLINE: ☎ 0344 414 0018

 Criminal Injury Solicitors - CICA Compensation Claim

 The Criminal Injury Compensation Authority (CICA) is a government funded body that exists to compensate the innocent victims of violent crime.
-Our criminal injury compensation claim solicitors are members of both the Solicitors Regulation Authority panel of personal injury experts and the Association of Personal Injury Lawyers (APIL).
+Our criminal injury solicitors are members of both the Solicitors Regulation Authority panel of personal injury experts and the Association of Personal Injury Lawyers (APIL).
 Our specialist personal injury lawyers deal with applications to the CICA using the 'no win no fee' scheme which means that if your claim is not successful you will not pay one penny.
 If you would like free advice from a CICA compensation claim solicitor just email our solicitors offices or complete the contact form or use the helpline and a personal injury solicitor will speak to you on the telephone with no charge and no further obligation.

-There are several basic criteria that must be satisfied in order that a criminal injury compensation claims solicitor can make a successful application to the CICA.
+There are several basic criteria that must be satisfied in order that a criminal injury solicitor can make a successful application to the CICA.
 Whilst it is not necessary for there to be a criminal conviction to secure payment of an award, in the event of failure to comply with any one of these requirements it is likely that an award of compensation will be refused :-